lightfastai/lightfast-mcp/addons/figma/README.md

 For issues and support:
 1. Check the main lightfast-mcp project documentation
 2. Review server logs: `uv run lightfast-figma-server`
-3. Test WebSocket connectivity: `netstat -an | grep 9003`
+3. Test WebSocket connectivity: Use the standalone server for testing
 4. Use the MCP orchestrator: `uv run lightfast-mcp-orchestrator start`
 5. Check Figma console for plugin errors
-6. Verify connection settings in plugin UI
+6. Verify WebSocket server settings in plugin UI